-In the freelance world it's called "scope creep" — when the parameters of a project keep growing to include more tasks that are outside a freelancer's area of expertise.
-In a salaried position, however, it may be harder to realize when too much work is being asked of you, or when your coworkers aren't pulling their own weight.
+In a salaried position, however, it’s more difficult to tell.
+Sometimes stress causes you to ask, ‘is my job too much work for one person?’
+As salaried roles evolve, it may be harder to realize when too much work is being asked of you, or when your coworkers aren’t pulling their weight.

-A Workfront Study found that being inundated with miscellaneous tasks was essentially the norm in modern workplaces.
-Employees at large companies (1,000+ employees) reported spending just 45 percent of their work day on primary tasks.
-The remainder was attributed to time spent on emails, meetings and interruptions.
+A Workfront Study found being inundated with miscellaneous tasks was essentially the norm in modern workplaces.
+Employees at large companies (1,000+ employees) reported spending just 45 percent of their workday on primary tasks.
+The study found emails, meetings, and interruptions made up the rest.
 While it is impossible to eliminate every setback or side task in your career, you can stay aware and keep them to a minimum.
-If you are the type of person to always offer assistance, become aware of the power of saying “no.”
+If you are the type of person always to offer assistance, become aware of the power of saying “no.”

 If you’re new to a particular career, answering the above question might be difficult.
-Maybe you have too much to do, or maybe you're just slowed down by a lack of experience.
+Maybe you have too much to do.
+Maybe a lack of experience slows you down.
 Is there a skill that would help you do your job, but you don’t have it?
 Are others in your profession knowledgeable about a certain kind of software, but you’re not?

 All of these factors can add up, causing you to feel overwhelmed and burdened throughout your work day.
 An experienced person in your industry can mentor you and suggest additional training if needed.
 On the other hand, a mentor can also coach you on how to talk to your supervisor if the problem really is just overload.
 While you may not have a mentor in mind, finding one and setting up a meeting is easier than you think.

-If you do approach your boss, be sure to do so when you are calm and clearheaded -- this may be at the beginning of the workday.
+If you do approach your boss, be sure to do so when you are calm and clearheaded — this may be at the beginning of the workday.
 Have specific examples in mind to demonstrate exactly why there is too much on your plate.
-Also, be sure to talk about what has suffered as a result of your workload -- perhaps a major aspect of a project has been neglected or overlooked.
-Be prepared to discuss ways that other team members can balance some of the workload.
-Without specifics, your boss may be puzzled as to what actually needs to happen.
+Also, be sure to talk about the results of your workload.
+Was a major aspect of a project neglected or overlooked?
+Be prepared with potential solutions to balance the workload.

 The final considerations are time management and prioritization.
 In some scenarios, the other options in this article won’t cut it.
-For example, maybe your entire team is currently overloaded with work, or maybe problems outside of work are the true cause of your burnout.
+For example, is your entire team currently overloaded with work, or are problems outside of work the true cause of your burnout?
 In these cases, review some time management basics.
-Some of the most common time-wasters include internet browsing, worrying and spending too much time on research and minute details.
+Some of the most common time-wasters include social media, worrying, and spending too much time on research and minute details.